 11:15-13:00 Policy responses

-Aida Ponce Del Castillo (ETUI), How to conciliate workers’ rights with AI and big data
+Aida Ponce Del Castillo (ETUI), How to reconcile workers’ rights with AI and big data

-Maria Helena André (ACTRAV – ILO), Consideration on the future of work
+Maria Helena André (ACTRAV – ILO), Reflections on the future of work

 13:15 Lunch and end of the conference